 3.1.2.
-FLEXI tickets 24 hours or more before the scheduled departure time, with a 15% cancellation fee;
+FLEXI TICKETS – 24 hours or more before the scheduled departure time, with a 15% cancellation fee; and

 3.1.4.
 Notwithstanding the above, all tickets can be cancelled and will be refunded without any cancellation fee, provided that the cancellation is performed within 1 (one) hour after the ticket was purchased, but not within 15 minutes before the scheduled departure time, in which event the provisions of clause 4.5 shall apply.

 3.1.5.
-Tickets purchased within 15 minutes of the scheduled departure time may not be cancelled and if unused a 100% cancellation fee will apply.
+Tickets purchased within 15 minutes of the scheduled departure time may not be cancelled and if not used, shall be forfeited.

 3.1.6.
-Tickets cancelled in consequence of the provisions of this clause 3.1 shall attract the stipulated cancellation fee and the balance, if any, shall be refunded to the purchaser or the ticket holder as the case may be.
+Tickets cancelled subsequent to the provisions of this clause 3.1 shall attract the stipulated cancellation fee and the balance, if any, shall be refunded to the purchaser or the ticket holder.

 3.2.
-Tickets can be changed subject to the following:
+Tickets can be changed subject to the following provisions:

 3.2.2.
-FLEXI tickets 15 minutes or more before the scheduled departure time with a 15% change fee;
+FLEXI TICKETS – 15 minutes or more before the scheduled departure time with a 15% change fee; and

 3.2.4.
-Any change to a ticket requires a new ticket to be issued by INTERCAPE.
-Changes in fare will be payable.
-The value of the original ticket less the applicable fee will be applied towards the new ticket.
-INTERCAPE does not guarantee availability of a similar ticket class, fare, discount, or reserved seats.
+Any change to a ticket requires a new ticket to be issued by INTERCAPE, subject thereto that the monetary value of the original ticket, less the applicable monetary value of administrative change fee will be discounted against the issuance of the new ticket, save that INTERCAPE does not guarantee availability of a similar ticket class, fare, discount, or reserved seats.

 3.2.5.
-No change shall be effected within 15 minutes of the scheduled departure time, or after departure time, and such tickets, if unused, are subject to cancellation with a 100% cancellation fee.
+No change shall be effected within 15 minutes of the scheduled departure time, or after departure time, and such tickets, if unused, shall subsequently be forfeited.

 3.2.6.
 Any change as envisaged herein shall include any transfers to another date or time or upgrades of tickets.

 3.2.8.
-Tickets purchased within 15 minutes of the scheduled departure time may not be changed and if unused a 100% cancellation fee will apply.
+Tickets purchased within 15 minutes of the scheduled departure time may not be changed and if unused shall subsequently be forfeited.